nikulkaaa/final-project-group-38/README.md

-# AutOOP your first AutoML library

 🎉🥳 Congratulations on making it to this final project!
 We are excited to see what you can do.

 ## Introduction

 The objective of this assignment is to create a Streamlit application that allows users to train models by uploading a CSV and choosing the target column.
-The assignment is designed to be completed within a month (`Deadline`, CHECK BRIGHTSPACE)
+The assignment is designed to be completed within a month (Deadline, CHECK BRIGHTSPACE)
 The intention is to simulate a real-world scenario where you are given a set of requirements and a codebase to start from.
 Furthermore, you will gain a better understanding of how ML applications are organised in industry which leverages standard OOP patters.

 ## Problem Space

 The problem space is where you will be working.
 However, we have already implemented some of the features for you.
-We highly encourage you to go beyond the requirements and implement additional features that you think would be useful for the user to showcase your skills. **The world is your oyster.**
+We highly encourage you to go beyond the requirements and implement additional features that you think would be useful for the user to showcase your skills. *The world is your oyster.*

 ### 📝 General principles

 > "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.”
 ― Edsger Wybe Dijkstra"

-1. `Modifiability`: The code should be easy to modify and extend.
+1. Modifiability: The code should be easy to modify and extend.
 You should be able to add new features without having to rewrite the entire codebase or heavy refactoring.
-   *Important*: We prefer that you do not use libraries or frameworks for this reason.
+   Important: We prefer that you do not use libraries or frameworks for this reason.
 We want to see how you structure your code and how you solve problems.
 Furthermore, many of the tools available may not be customisable enough for our needs.
    Hence, if you want to include a library, please make sure to justify it.

-2. `Testability`: The code should be easy to test.
+2. Testability: The code should be easy to test.
 You should be able to write unit tests for the code.
-3. `Readability`: The code should be easy to read.
+3. Readability: The code should be easy to read.
 You should be able to understand what the code does without having to spend a lot of time on it.
-4. `Performance`: The code should be fast.
+4. Performance: The code should be fast.
 You should be able to run the code on a low-end machine without any problems.
-5. `Intuitiveness`: The code should be easy to understand.
+5. Intuitiveness: The code should be easy to understand.
 You should be able to understand what the code does without having to spend a lot of time on it.
 But also the controls and interactions should be simple for the user.
-6. `Security`: The code should be secure.
+6. Security: The code should be secure.
 Isolate your secrets and keys from the codebase.
 Do not commit your secrets and keys to the repository.
 Avoid XSS and CSRF attacks.
 Enforce the principle of least privilege.
 Validate user input, etc.

 We encourage you to learn from the best practices and design patterns (e.g., https://refactoring.guru/design-patterns/python)